 The year-round nice weather and relatively mild temperatures of San Antonio make it easy to get out and about to enjoy the local area.
 Here are some great ideas for things to do.
 All are within a day’s drive of Randolph AFB.

 A Day at the Beach

-Approximately 150 miles or a 2.5 hour ride from Alamo City is Corpus Christi, on the Gulf of Mexico, This outdoor oasis features boating, fishing and beautiful beaches!
-There is over 100 miles of beaches along the Gulf of Mexico and the Corpus Christi Bay.
+Approximately 150 miles or a 2.5-hour ride from Alamo City is Corpus Christi, on the Gulf of Mexico, This outdoor oasis features boating, fishing, and beautiful beaches!
+There are over 100 miles of beaches along the Gulf of Mexico and the Corpus Christi Bay.

 Padre Island National Seashore